Oral Hygiene & Extractions

 Wisdom Teeth Removal: A Specialty Procedure that we are known for

 We are known in our community for removing wisdom teeth.
-My father began removing wisdom teeth in 1976, and then he taught me, and now we have performed wisdom tooth extractions on as many as three generations in some families.
+My father began removing wisdom teeth in 1976, and then he taught me, and now together we have performed wisdom tooth extractions on as many as three generations.
 We have always relied on word of mouth referrals and every year we see old and new patients for our unique method of wisdom tooth removal.
 Our patients don’t tend to have excessive swelling and dry sockets are almost unheard of when we use a minimally invasive, top down approach.
 Most patients feel pretty good in a few days and are almost fully recovered in about a week from the procedure.
 The average age to have wisdom teeth removed is about 16, but removal is almost always recommended before age 30.
 Teeth that remain impacted are prone to infection and formation of cysts or worse.
 The risk increases with age.

 How It Works: